How to Upgrade Motherboard and CPU without Reinstalling Windows

 Can I upgrade motherboard and CPU without reinstalling Windows?

 It actually won't take much time to complete a fresh install.
-The real trouble is, you have to reinstall or activate those installed programs, retrieve personal files, re-configure system settings, etc.
+The real trouble is, that you have to reinstall or activate those installed programs, retrieve personal files, re-configure system settings, etc.

-And if you try to replace motherboard and CPU without reinstalling, Windows 10/8/7 and older systems like Windows XP will most likely fail to boot, because they lack the drivers required to boot Windows after replacing major hardware.
+And if you try to replace the motherboard and CPU without reinstalling, Windows 10/8/7 and older systems like Windows XP will most likely fail to boot, because they lack the drivers required to boot Windows after replacing major hardware.

 Sata Cable On Motherborad

-*Even if you are using Retail key, there are chances that you encounter activation problems and need to contact Microsoft support for further troubleshooting.
+*Even if you are using a Retail key, there are chances that you encounter activation problems and need to contact Microsoft support for further troubleshooting.

 How to check your license type